benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 ### Hash function

 Next we define our hash function, which is a straight-forward C implementation of the [FNV-1 hash algorithm](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function#FNV-1_hash).
-Note that FNV is not a randomized or cryptographic hash function, so it's possible for an attacker to create keys with a lot of collisions and cause lookups to essentially be linear search -- Python [switched away](https://www.python.org/dev/peps/pep-0456/) from FNV for this reason.
+Note that FNV is not a randomized or cryptographic hash function, so it's possible for an attacker to create keys with a lot of collisions and cause lookups to slow way down -- Python [switched away](https://www.python.org/dev/peps/pep-0456/) from FNV for this reason.
 For our use case, however, FNV is simple and fast.

 As far as the algorithm goes, FNV simply starts the hash with an "offset" constant, and for each byte in the string, multiplies the hash by a big prime number and then XORs it with the current byte.
 The offset and prime are carefully chosen by people with PhDs.